While planning your event is important, you can't forget the element of promotion.

 - If they can afford it

-If your event is free, that is definitely something to highlight.
+If your event is free, that is absolutely something to highlight.

-You could have multiple ticket prices.
-For example, at an awards ceremony you might have one ticket price for an individual table, and another if someone wants to buy tickets for an entire table of 10 people.
+When charging an event registration fee, you could have multiple ticket prices.
+For example, at an awards ceremony you might have one ticket price for an individual table and a discounted price per person when a company buys tickets for an entire table of 10 guests.

 The buttons are also both pink, so they stand out – you can't miss them!

-When I attend events for marketing, I can’t stand it when there is no agenda.
+When I am considering an event, I can’t stand it when there is no agenda.

-Having information how to get to your event can be very helpful.
+Having information on how to get to your event can be very helpful.

 Is it right next to a train station?
 Let people know.
-Is parking available, or a specific location you recommend people park?
+Is parking available?
+Is there a specific location you recommend people park?
 Be sure to include that too.

 People don’t always plan time for parking.
 By including that information, you’ll help guests arrive ready to enjoy the event.
-Kicking off an event isn’t as fun after 20 minutes of looking for parking in a big city!
+Kicking off an event isn’t as fun after 20 minutes of searching for parking!